New

 Interviews that do not meet the quality threshold:

-• Are not counted toward your plan's interview usage.
+• Are not counted toward your plan's interview usage or billed credits.

 • Are still accessible.
 You can view the transcript and the quality score.
 Nothing is deleted.